Tsakhiagiin Elbegdorj: Anti-corruption

 Mongolia's corruption perception ranking reduced by 26 places in one year from 2011 to 2012 comparing to the 120th place to the 94th according to Transparency International.
 U.S. Secretary of State Hillary Clinton applauded Elbegdorj and Mongolia on the country's democratic progress and efforts to end corruption in her speech at the International Women's Leadership Forum in Ulaanbaatar on 9 July 2012.

 Judicial reform

 By the Constitution of Mongolia, the President of Mongolia appoints the justices and judges of all levels of courts of Mongolia.
 Elbegdorj convened "Judicial Reform and Justice" Forum in Ulaanbaatar, Mongolia in April 2011.
 Mongolian parliament passed a package law on judicial reform submitted by Elbegdorj in 2011.
-Those laws designed to ensure impartiality of judges and justices and created a merit-based system for the selection of new judges and justices.
-In addition, the judicial reform allows citizens' representatives to participate in court hearings and trials and requires that all judicial decisions be placed on internet open for public.
+Those laws were designed to ensure the impartiality of judges and justices and created a merit-based system for the selection of new judges and justices.
+In addition, the judicial reform allows citizens' representatives to participate in court hearings and trials and requires that all judicial decisions be placed on the Internet open to the public.